 - Forecasting – Careful consideration must be given to the methods used and to the intervening factors selected.
 As a rule of thumb, the more uncertainty there is in a specific market, the more factors will be required in the forecasting (e.g. competitors’ data, economic environment, internal capabilities).
 In uncertain contexts, historical information may not be an accurate predictor of future performance.

-- Capability analysis – After data has been collected for a particular KPI a rigorous analysis of this data must be conducted.
-The objectives of this analysis are (1) to understand how capable the organisation is at delivering the forecast figures, and (2) to identify the actions that must be taken in order to enable the organisation to deliver the forecast figures.
+- Capability analysis—After data has been collected for a particular KPI, a rigorous analysis of this data must be conducted.
+The objectives of this analysis are (1) to understand how capable the organisation is of delivering the forecast figures, and (2) to identify the actions that must be taken in order to enable the organisation to deliver the forecast figures.
 A helpful tool at this stage is the use of control chart analysis.
 Control charts, are tools used in statistical process control to determine if a process is in a state of statistical control.

 8. Setting targets